xiejw/eva/docs/notes/iso.md

 preprocessing token or followed by a `##` preprocessing token, is replaced by the corresponding argument **after** all macros contained therein have been expanded.

+An identifier `__VA_ARGS__` that occurs in the replacement list shall be treated as if it were a parameter, and the variable arguments shall form the preprocessing tokens used to replace it.

+The token sequence `__VA_OPT__`(content) shall be treated as if it were a parameter, and the preprocessing tokens used to replace it are defined as follows.
+If the variable arguments consist of no tokens, the replacement consists of a single placemarker preprocessing token.
+Otherwise, the replacement consists of the results of the expansion of content as the replacement list of the current function-like macro before rescanning and further replacement.

 #### 19.3.3 The `#` operator [cpp.stringize]